 In developed countries, not getting enough good sleep has become the new epidemic.
 For one thing, we tend to, as they say, burn the candle at both ends by working more and sleeping less.
-We disrupt our sleep cycles by staring at bright computer screens at night confusing our bodies into thinking it is daytime instead of night time.
+We disrupt our sleep cycles by staring at bright computer screens at night confusing our bodies into thinking it is daytime instead of nighttime.
 Having poor sleep habits such as these is called sleep hygiene.
 And we can certainly help ourselves a great deal by changing our behavior to incorporate better sleep habits.

 The body uses the hours during sleep to repair itself after a day of working and thinking.
 Many different systems are at work at night than during the day.
 Different hormones turn on while others turn off.
-In addition to the common symptoms of snoring, daytime drowsiness and morning headaches, there are many negative effects on the body such as high blood pressure, diabetes, increased risk for stroke and heartache, depression and obesity among others.
+In addition to the common symptoms of snoring, daytime drowsiness and morning headaches, there are many negative effects on the body such as high blood pressure, diabetes, increased risk for stroke and heart attack, anxiety, depression and obesity among others.

-Normal breathing is silent breathing through your nose.
+Normal breathing is silent and through your nose.
 It is quite and effortless.
 It allows our bodies to go into a normal deep, restorative sleep and to awake refreshed and ready to take on each new day.

 Symptoms of Obstructed Breathing

 LOUD & PERSISTENT

 HIGH BLOOD PRESSURE

 Dr. Leslie Haller of Dental Solutions of South Florida is your Miami sleep apnea expert.
 She is a whole-health doctor who treats the oral aspects of whole-body health and alternatives to CPAP therapy.